 Overview

-Electricity from renewable sources is one of today's main challenges.
-In many countries, the need for local electricity generation is high, while greenhouse gas emissions globally need to be significantly reduced.
-Solar, wind, hydropower or bioenergy can be solutions for both electricity and energy supply, which can be selected based on local conditions.
+In many countries, the need for local electricity generation is high.
+Solar, wind, hydropower or bioenergy can be solutions for both electricity and energy supply, which can be selected and designed based on local conditions.

-In many countries, the electricity grid is in great need of modernization.
+Often the electricity grid is also in great need of modernization.
 At present, it is a major challenge to be able to handle varying sources such as electricity from solar cells and wind turbines, both in terms of cable capacity and storage capacity.
 The smart grid is the solution where demand and generation can be matched by smart communication.

-The programme prepares for professional activity as a planner, consulting engineer or permit assessor in the private sector or public administration.
-A research career can be pursued.
-The programme also offers already qualified engineers with a bachelor's degree the opportunity to improve their skills.
+The programme prepares you for a professional activity as a planner, consulting engineer or permit assessor in the private sector or public administration.
+You can also continue with a research career.
+If you already are a qualified engineer with a bachelor's degree, the programme will give you the opportunity to improve your skills.

 Courses include: